 perlbrew 0.29 contain improvements with some deprecations:

-in addition to off
+switch-off in addition to off

-and system
+use and system

-command is introduced, it does not make good sense to keep those
+After alias command is introduced, it does not make good sense to keep those

-special name with special purpose. perlbrew use system
+special name with special purpose. perlbrew use system or perlbrew switch

-no longer mean to switch to system perl.
+system no longer mean to switch to system perl.
 The former is now simply perlbrew

-, and the later becames perlbrew switch-off
+off, and the later becames perlbrew switch-off.

-command behaviour is changed to only affect current shell, while an
+The off command behaviour is changed to only affect current shell, while an

-is introduced to let user permananetly turn of
+additional command switch-off is introduced to let user permananetly turn of

 perlbrew.

-on-the-fly, therefore highly depends on shell integration.
+to change $PATH on-the-fly, therefore highly depends on shell integration.

-For bash and zsh, there is a perlbrew
+For bash and zsh, there is a perlbrew shell function that does all the work.

 User of csh / tcsh or other shells might find perlbrew use-less due to lack of

-shell function, and therefore not possible to change $PATH
+shell function, and therefore not possible to change $PATH in the invocation

 of perlbrew commands.